|UFO Phenomena and the Behavioral Scientist

 Unidentified Aerial Phenomena in the UK Air Defence Region (UKMOD)

-Defence Intelligence.
-Consistent with Ministry of Defence policy, the available data was studied principally to
+with Ministry of Defence policy, the available data was studied principally to ascertain

-ascertain whether there is any evidence of a threat to the UK, and secondly, should the opportunity arise, to
+whether there is any evidence of a threat to the UK, and secondly, should the

-unidentified after examination by those most qualified to provide an explanation.
+phenomena that remain unidentified after examination by those most qualified to provide

 Inflation Theory Implications for Extraterrestrial Visitation